The Complete Guide to Kopi Luwak Coffee in 2024

 Due to the awful conditions in which civets live in captivity, the coffee that they end up making is different and worse than the original.

-Thirdly, most of the kopi luwak that can be found on the market is fake.
-It has never been through or even near a civet.
-In fact, it is thought that as much as 80 percent of the global market of kopi luwak is fake.[11]
+Thirdly, most of the kopi luwak available on the market is fake.
+It has never gone through or even come near a civet.
+In fact, experts believe that up to 80 percent of the global kopi luwak market is fake.[11]

 And don’t let the ‘wild-sourced’ label fool you either.
 As PETA and the BBC found, it often appears on coffee that comes from a farm with caged civets.[9]